niklasmellgren/huffman-encoder-decoder/README.md

 | `Element.py`   | Helper class for managing nodes in the priority queue. |
 | `PQHeap.py`    | Custom priority queue (min-heap) used to build the Huffman tree. |

+This project was created as part of the *DM507/DS814 Algorithms and Data Structures* course at the University of Southern Denmark.

+- `bitIO.py` and `Element.py` were provided by Professor Rolf Fagerberg and are used without modifications.
+- All other files and the overall implementation is done by me (Niklas Mellgren).
 ---

 ## How the Priority Queue (Min-Heap) Works